hzeller/beagleg/README.md

 There is a script that does both of these things.
 This might depend on your distribution, so take a look at the script first to check that it does what it should do (it will abort on the first error, so probably it won't do damage).
+In particular the unpacking/repacking of the initrd file might be specific to your distribution.

     sudo ./beagleg-install-cape.sh BeagleG-00A0.dtbo